Zeba-Sultana/Sultana_etal_2022/4_Modeling_STASNet/README.md

 * **Subfolder : 2_Model_Extension**
 Buiding the initial models for XX and XO using the "fit_script_withExtRed.R", results in the model(.mra) file along other files that decribe the overall fit to data achieved.
 Additionally, since the fit script has "extension = TRUE", additional links that can improve the model fit are tested and a file (Extension.csv) enlisting links that can improve the fit to the model in generated.
 The script "FindingCommonLink.R" (which calls "FindingCommonLink_FuncDefinitions.R") was used to find the best common link from the links suggested separately for the XX and XO models.
-The extension list for the two models is provided as input to "FindingCommonLink.R", which does the follwoing steps :
+The extension list for the two models is provided as input to "FindingCommonLink.R", which then executes  the follwoing steps :
 1.)
 Read in the extension.csv for both cell lines
 2.)
 Remove links from TFs and Ligands
 3.)
 Retain only links that have adjusted p-value < selected threshold and value !=0